Introducing Spin 360! First 500 signups will get 25% off ||

 4) Measuring Advertising & Marketing Effectiveness

-Dealers can maximize ROI and create strategies by tracking their advertising and automotive marketing effectiveness.
+Dealers can maximize ROI and create strategies by tracking their advertising and automotive digital marketing effectiveness.
 Cost per lead measures the efficiency of efforts toward lead generation, while cost per acquisition assesses the total cost of converting new customers.

 5) Evaluating Inventory Turnover & Aging